AlexDenisov/iActiveRecord/README.md

 - filters (where =, !=, IN, NOT IN and else)
 - joins
 - NO RAW SQL!!!

+You do not need to create tables manually - just describe your ActiveRecord and enjoy!!!

+    #import <ActiveRecord/ActiveRecord.h>

+    @interface User : ActiveRecord

+    @property (nonatomic, retain) NSString *name;

+    @end

 ### Check [Wiki](https://github.com/AlexDenisov/iActiveRecord/wiki) to see details!